 The Series 2016 Bonds will be initially issued by means of a book-entry system with no physical distribution of bond certificates made to the public.
 One bond certificate for each maturity will be issued to The Depository Trust Company, New York, New York ("DTC") and immobilized in its custody.
 The book-entry system will evidence ownership interests in the Series 2016 Bonds in the principal amount of \$5,000 or any integral multiple thereof, with transfers of ownership interests effected on the records of DTC and its participants pursuant to rules and procedures established by DTC and its participants.
 The successful bidder, as a condition to delivery of the Series 2016 Bonds, shall be required to deposit the certificates with DTC, registered in the name of Cede & Co., its nominee.
 Transfer of principal and interest payments to participants of DTC will be the responsibility of DTC, and transfer of principal and interest payments to beneficial owners of the Series 2016 Bonds by participants of DTC will be the responsibility of such participants and other nominees of beneficial owners.
-The City will not be responsible or liable for such transfers of payments or persons acting through such participants.
+The City will not be responsible or liable for such transfers of payments or for maintaining, supervising, or reviewing the records maintained by DTC, its participants or persons acting through such participants.